Tobacco Reduction Coordinators provide education and support to address youth tobacco and vapour product use. This may include:

 A comprehensive approach to tobacco control, including school policies and effective programs, can reduce tobacco and vapour product use among school-aged children and youth.

-For more information, visit the Tobacco Reduction Program web page.
+For more information, visit the Tobacco & vapour products control program webpage.

 Central Community Health Centre